Thedegreeisalie/mjpCSharp/README.md

 mjpCSharp
-Solutions to the problems in the C# book form Mark j price
+Solutions to the problems in the C# book from Mark J Price